kumbulanit/t-sql/tech company/untitled/Module 2 - Introduction to T-SQL Querying/Module2_Exercise_Answers.md

 SELECT DISTINCT d.DepartmentName
 FROM Departments d
 WHERE EXISTS (
-    -- At least one employee earns more than department average SELECT 1
+    -- At least one employee earns more than d.DepartmentName average SELECT 1
     FROM Employees e1
     WHERE e1.DepartmentID = d.DepartmentID